The Ultimate M7 MBA Essay Guide

 3. Communicate (Directly or Indirectly) Why You Are a Fit for Their Program

-At the end of the day, each school is looking for leaders who will make a positive impact on the world.
+At the end of the day, each school is looking for leaders who will make a positive impact on the world and the M7 essay can help you make that case.
 However, each school has a different take on what the formula might be to accomplish that.
 They want to know that your background will be a good fit for their program.

 Avoid simply listing reasons why you will be a good fit for their program; instead, be mindful of what the school is looking for, and authentically highlight how you have those traits.
 Show that you are passionate about that specific school.